kenlowrie/smd/docs/section/divs-doc.md

 The remaining Generic DIVs have all the same behaviour and attributes as [e_div.b(s="section")].
 The only difference in how they look goes back to how they are styled in the **smd.css** file.
 Try a few out, and/or take a look at the **tests/in/divs.md** unittest file to see them in action!

+[TODO] OR, maybe I should just inline all the built-in help for each div here.
+That way, it's all documented and reviewed, and I can do the same with the remaining sections.
+Document 1, then say all the rest are the same, but here's the help for them...

+[TODO] Make this isn't already done in the tests/in/divs.md ...
+It is actually, one of each type, so we just need to do all of them here, but in the right section...

 [wrap_h.section(t="###Code DIVs")]

-Code divs here
+[TODO] Code divs here

 [wrap_h.section(t="###Note DIVs")]

-Note divs here
+[TODO] Note divs here

 [wrap_h.section(t="###List DIVs")]

-List divs here
+[TODO] List divs here

 [wrap_h.section(t="###DIVs Summary")]